khalid-hussain/shaheen/chap2.md

 conquer this region he would have to sacrifice a substantial amount of his army.

-Assessing the upcoming threat, Mughira started preparing mujahideen groups from the length and breadth of Andalus.
+Assessing the upcoming threat, Mughira started preparing mujāhidīn groups from the length and breadth of Andalus.
 He delegated the protection of the independent areas to his subordinate and guised as an ordinary merchant, toured major cities of Andalus.
-Muslims of Cordova, Seville and other cities, whose souls were suffocating in the chains of slavery committed themselves to taking part in jihad under him and in due time would raise the flag of revolt in their respective cities.
+Muslims of Cordova, Seville and other cities, whose souls were suffocating in the chains of slavery committed themselves to taking part in _jihād_ under him and in due time would raise the flag of revolt in their respective cities.
 Hence, Mughira realized that after living under slavery in Christian Andalus for a long time, there were very few Muslims left here who would be willing to live and die for Islam.
 The techniques adopted by